thedges/PSFileAttachTemplate/README.md

 * <b>Here are steps to use this component:</b>
   * Install the component per the "Deploy to Salesforce" button below
-  * Make sure users have read/write access to the PSFileAttachTemplate and PSFileAttachDef objects
+  * Setup users to have access to custom objects that drive the template.
+Either assign the permset "PSFileAttachTemplate" to your users  ...or... make sure users have read/write access to the PSFileAttachTemplate and PSFileAttachDef objects and PSFileAttachTemplate tab
-  * Add PSFileAttachTemplate tab to user profile
   * Navigate to the PSFileAttachTemplate tab and create a new template.
 Give it a logical name as you will use this when configuring the Lightning Component later
   * For the template, create a list of file definitions for the files to attach to the record.
 Set the record fields (filename, required, description, etc...) as defined above
   * Drop the PSFileAttachTemplate Lightning Component on an internal or community page.
 Configure the Lightning Component and select the appropriate template name you specified earlier.